yungookim/PennApp2013/README.md

 Introduction
 ------------
-A Hahckthon project created during PennApp2013, Winter.
+A Hackathon project created during PennApp2013, Winter.

 The project was aimed for non-technical people looking for hosting needs for their media contents such as images, videos, and audios.